Managed by: Moore Four Property Management • (256) 635-8038

 Cloudmont Ski and Golf Resort

 You will want to stock up on your way "up the mountain".
-Mentone Mini Mart is a small grocery downtown Mentone for things you forgot or isolated items you need.
+Mentone Market is a small grocery downtown Mentone for things you forgot or isolated items you need.
 But for the majority of your groceries, you should bring them with you, or you can drive back down to Fort Payne, Alabama and shop at Bruce's Foodland (202 Greenhill Blvd.